ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 Tabstops are predefined positions within a snippet body to which you can move by pressing the key mapped to `g:UltiSnipsJumpForwardTrigger`.
 Tabstops allow you to efficiently navigate through a snippet's variable content while skipping the positions of static content.
 You navigate through tabstops by pressing, in insert mode, the keys mapped to `g:UltiSnipsJumpForwardTrigger` and `g:UltiSnipsJumpBackwardTrigger`.
-Since that might sound vague, here is an example:
+Since that might sound vague, here is refresher from earlier:

-**TODO** GIF jumping through a figure or table environment.
+**TODO** GIF jumping through a figure or table environment; reuse above

 Paraphrasing from `:help UltiSnips-tabstops`: